Imperial Theatre, Saint John

 One of Canada's first comedy troupes, The Dumbbells staged several of their first shows there.
 Many early stars of silent film had their films played in the Imperial, such as Charlie Chaplin, Buster Keaton, Fatty Arbuckle, Greta Garbo, and Harold Lloyd.

+In 1928, the Imperial Theatre became home to Acadia Broadcasting's first commercial radio station.
 The theatre was designed as a modern adaptation of the Italian Renaissance, and was used both for live vaudeville acts as well as "talkies".
 In 1929, it was renamed the Capitol Theatre, and like most vaudeville houses across the continent, became a cinema.

 From 1957 to 1982, the Imperial Theatre was used as a meeting space by the Full Gospel Assembly.
 In 1982 the Imperial was abandoned by the religious group.

 Renaissance of the Imperial Theatre

 In the mid-1980s, a grass-roots campaign began to save the theatre began with a $1 down-payment (on a $1 million option to purchase the building, with the balance due within one year) by a local taxi driver.
 By the deadline, over $1.1 million had been raised, most of which was contributed by the citizens of Saint John.
 This is the reason for the high interest in the Imperial - every individual in the city owns a part of it.
 Seats in the theatre have the names of contributors.

 The theatre has been restored to its 1913 glory, with the original mouldings and intricate plasterwork having been repaired or replicated.
 The interior of the Imperial has been faithfully re-created.
 The Imperial has been designated a National Historic Site of Canada.